iffiX/machin/README.md

 The initial development drive for the Machin library originates from one common plague of reinforcement learning libraries such as the famous [rlpyt](https://github.com/astooke/rlpyt), [ray](https://github.com/ray-project/ray), and [baselines](https://github.com/openai/baselines): **complexity**.
 Machin tries to just provide a simple, clear implementation of RL algorithms and bring as little obstacles to users as possible.

-Therefore, Machin is designed with minimial abstractions and come with a very detailed document, as well as various tutorials to help you build your own program.
+Therefore, Machin is designed with minimial abstractions and comes with a very detailed document, as well as various tutorials to help you build your own program.

 #### 2. Reusable